innogames/serveradmin/docs/python-api.rst

    Filters the attribute by matching a regular expression.
 Use this sparingly because it requires a sequence scan over the dataset.

-:class:`adminapi.dataset.filters.Comparism`
+:class:`adminapi.dataset.filters.Comparison`
-   Implement simple comparism functions.
-The first argument is the comparism operator (one of ``<``, ``>``, ``>=`` and ``<=``) and the second is the value that should be compared. ``game_world=Comparism('<' 20)`` will be evaluated as ``game_world < 20``.
+   Implement simple comparison functions.
+The first argument is the comparison operator (one of ``<``, ``>``, ``>=`` and ``<=``) and the second is the value that should be compared. ``game_world=Comparison('<' 20)`` will be evaluated as ``game_world < 20``.

 :class:`adminapi.dataset.filters.Any`